ayaalsabahi/ayaalsabahi.github.io/_projects/5_projects.md

 ## <span style="color: #3d5a80;">Technology Used</span>
 - C#
 - Unity
-- Maya
+- Maya for modelling interactive home page cities
+- Blender for inner kitchen layour

 ## <span style="color: #54717a;">Motivation</span>
-Making a basketball game
+Theme was to make a basketball game, we decided to think outside the box a bit!

 ## <span style="color: #8a837d;">Scope and Outline</span>
 Three week project

+Note: All attributions are in the github repo.